 1. Info We Trust: How to Inspire the World with Data

-We start our Data Journey with the book Info We Trust.
 This book examines all parts of the data storytelling lifecycle across disciplines.
-The use of marginalia and hand-drawn illustrations give you both simple lessons to take away, and insights into where to find out more.
+The use of marginalia and hand-drawn illustrations give you both simple lessons to take away and insights into where to find out more.
 The book is full of magnificent references that inspire further reading.

 3. The Big Book of Dashboards: Visualizing Your Data Using Real-World Business Scenarios